Revanasiddeshwara04/BankManagement/README.md

 # BankManagement
+Steps to execute project in your laptop/computer

+1)download all the project and open it on your intellij
+    => click on the "Bank-Management Project zip" =>go to "raw view"  and click on that and download it and open it with intellij.
-Steps to execute project in your laptop/computer 1)download all the project and open it on your intellij 2)Need to add the jar files Jcalander jar and mysql connector jar which are available with this BankManagement Project/ you can download it from google =>just type "Jcalander jar" and download it from => "toedter" and for "mysql-connector-java-8.0.28.jar" type this in google for mysql connector and download.
+2)Need to add the jar files Jcalander jar and mysql connector jar which are available with this BankManagement Project/ you can download it from google =>just type "Jcalander jar" and download it from => "toedter" and for "mysql-connector-java-8.0.28.jar" type this in google for mysql connector and download.
 3) for adding jar files in intellij open ->File, Goto->Project Structure =>Libraries=>in this libraries there will be   "+"    Sign click on that add open the jar source and click okay. now u need to create database in "mysql-workbench", if u dont have mysql download it and watch how to install it.